Regulations for an EMI License in Latvia

 Legal Services for obtaining EMI/PI license in Latvia

-Foundational Licensing Support
+Licensing Strategy & Application Support

 for companies entering the Latvian market

-• Incorporation of Latvian company & provision of legal address (12 months)
+• Incorporation of a Latvian company

-• Organizational structure review
+• Governance and organisational structure review

-• Compliance review of existing internal documentation
+• Review of client-prepared policies and internal documentation

-Regulatory & Operational Build-Out
+Regulatory & Documentation Build-Out

 for full EMI/PI application readiness

-Ready-to-Operate EMI/PI Company
+Ready-to-Operate EMI / PI Company

 Jegor Kupratsevits